JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_07/numerical_methods.md

 ## Adaptive stepsize

 To handle this numerical instability, safeguards were introduced.
-One of the possibilities is the Armijo condition which automatically select the stepsize.
+One of the possibilities is the Armijo condition which automatically selects the stepsize.
 It looks for ``\alpha^k`` which satisfies
 ```math
 f(x^k - \alpha^k\nabla f(x^k)) \le f(x^k) - c \alpha^k \|\nabla f(x^k)\|^2.
 ```
-Here  ``c\in(0,1)`` is a small contant, usually ``c=10^{-4}``.
+Here  ``c\in(0,1)`` is a small constant, usually ``c=10^{-4}``.
 Since the left-hand side is the function value at the new iterate ``x^{k+1}``, the Armijo condition ensures that the sequence of function values is strictly decreasing.
 This prevents oscillations.

 The implementation of ```optim(f, g, x, α; max_iter=100)``` from the exercise above is rather stupid because it does not allow to modify the selection of the step.
 The simplest solution to this problem would be to include if conditions inside the function.
 However, this would result in a long function, which may be difficult to debug and modify.
-More elegant solution is to create an abstract class
+A more elegant solution is to create an abstract class
 ```@example steps
 abstract type Step end
 ```
 and for each possible step selection method implement a ```optim_step``` method, which selects the step.
-First, we create the gradeint descent class ```GD``` as a subclass of ```Step``` by
+First, we create the gradient descent class ```GD``` as a subclass of ```Step``` by
 ```@example steps
 struct GD <: Step
     α::Real